 Our modernized society has overwhelmingly reduced the tasks and activities we need to accomplish to survive, but the general lack of movement has negatively impacted our health and physical condition.
 Regular physical activity, even in small amounts, can help prevent, treat, and sometimes even alleviate some of the most common chronic conditions we encounter, including high blood pressure, cardiovascular disease, stroke, obesity, type 2 diabetes, osteoporosis, depression, and some cancers (1,2).

-These guidelines recommend at least 150 minutes of moderate-intensity cardiorespiratory exercise, 75 minutes of vigorous-intensity, or a combination of moderate- and vigorous-intensity exercise per week.
+Guidelines recommend at least 150 minutes of moderate-intensity cardiorespiratory exercise, 75 minutes of vigorous-intensity, or a combination of moderate- and vigorous-intensity exercise per week.
 The weekly recommendation for resistance training is 2 or more days per week with exercises for all the major muscle groups (minimum of 1 set of 8-12 repetitions for each muscle group).
 Flexibility and neuromotor exercises (balance, agility, coordination) are also recommended at least twice per week.

 The key phrase to note is “at least” with more benefits being realized with more activity.
 But what if your clients aren’t quite ready to tackle these recommendations?
 When developing exercise programs for a previously sedentary individual, meet them where their abilities are now and help them find ways to increase their activity levels.
 Those 150 minutes of moderate-intensity cardiorespiratory activity are to be spread out over the week, ideally 30 minutes a day, 5 times per week.

 Consider that those 30 minutes can be further broken down into 10 minute bouts of activity.
 Some individuals may even need to start with as little as two minutes of walking and build their way up to 10 minutes over days, or even weeks.
 The goal is to motivate them to increase their activity and succeed.
 Even if more activity is better, a little activity beats none at all.
+And walking is really great for weight loss too.

 Don’t discount the importance of also increasing unstructured non-exercise activity thermogenesis (NEAT) (4).
 These are the activities beyond sleeping, eating and “intentional exercise” that include daily motions such as standing, walking, using the stairs, fidgeting, yard work, and multiple other movements we make throughout the day.
 NEAT is not to be confused with movements that have measurable metabolic equivalents.